CatGuruServer/LSD/README.md

+# ⚠️ Broken: amp-install Branch

+This branch (`amp-install`) is currently under development and may not function as expected.
+Use at your own risk.

+---

 # LazyServerDeploy

 **"We are lazy"** — a self-hosted, containerized media server stack using **Ansible** to set up Docker and manage deployment with Docker Compose.